 Blue Ribbon Carriages Retirees

-How can you tell if a horse is content, and happy?
-Well, our veterinarians and trained equine handlers have ways to determine this.
+How can you tell if a horse is content and happy?
+Our veterinarians and trained equine handlers have ways to determine this.
 Our horses are always monitored for any signs of stress, fatigue and/or anxiety.
 We do not use any horse that is not content or is not fit to do this job.